 Categories

-Join us on May 6 for this full set live stream of Rainbow Kitten Surprise’s debut taping here.
-The broadcast version will air on PBS later this year as part of our upcoming Season 45.
+Join us on July 2 here for both full live sets of these iconic singer/songwriters.
+The broadcast episodes will air on PBS later this year as part of our upcoming Season 45.